AdobeDocs/analytics-platform.en/help/data-views/create-dataview.md

 >[!CONTEXTUALHELP]
 >id="dataview_externalid"
 >title="External ID"
->abstract="Changing the External ID may impact how the data view name appears in external sources, such as business intelligence tools."
+>abstract="Changing the External ID impacts how the data view name appears in external sources, such as business intelligence tools."

 Provides overarching settings for the data view.